1 – Spoken French Versus Classroom French Pronunciation

 It would be extremely hard to teach a French student to mimic these constructions, as there are no rules per se.
 It’s our French ear that would tell us if it’s possible or not.
 The word order is not totally random: I couldn’t move the “word blocks” in many different ways…

 So, here again, I don’t suggest you speak this way necessarily.
-But you need to be able to understand it.
+But you need to be able to understand it and therefore learn with a method which shows this to you.

 Unfortunately, some French grammar mistakes are also very common in spoken French.